tinic/constixel/README.md

     // Convert the current instance into a png and display it in a terminal with kitty graphics support void png_to_kitty();

-    // Send a escape command to std::cout to home the cursor of a vt100 compatible terminal. void vt100_clear();
+    // Send a escape command to std::cout to clear the screen of a vt100 compatible terminal. void vt100_clear();
     // Send a escape command to std::cout to home the cursor of a vt100 compatible terminal. void vt100_home();